VincentH-Net/CSharpForMarkup/README.md

 4) Add a C# Markup 2 project to the Uno Platform solution, e.g.:
     ```bat
     cd C:\Repos\UnoApp1
-    dotnet new mcs-uno-markup2  --AppProjectName UnoApp1 --AppRootNamespace InnoWvate.UnoApp1 --DotNetVersion 8.0 --allow-scripts Yes
+    dotnet new mcs-uno-markup2 --appRootNamespace InnoWvate.UnoApp1 --presentation mvux --allow-scripts Yes
     ```

     This will:
-    - Add a new project `UnoApp1.Markup` to the solution, with an example page including an [MVUX](https://platform.uno/docs/articles/external/uno.extensions/doc/Overview/Mvux/Overview.html) model
+    - Add a new project `UnoApp1.Presentation` to the solution, with a working example:
+      - Pages
+      - Models of the specified type (in above example [MVUX](https://platform.uno/docs/articles/external/uno.extensions/doc/Overview/Mvux/Overview.html))
+      - Navigation
+      - A `New-View.ps1` script to quickly add more pages and models
+      - A `Readme.md` with instructions on how to get started quickly
-    - Add NuGet package references to the Markup project
+    - Add NuGet package references to the Presentation project
-    - Add a reference to the Markup project in the `UnoApp1` project
+    - Add a reference to the Presentation project in the `UnoApp1` project

+    Note that you can use the `--name` parameter of `dotnet new` to specify the name of your *existing* Uno project, if that differs from the solution folder name (in above example, `UnoApp1`).
+The specified name will be used with the `.Presentation` suffix for the new project as well.

-5)  Open or reload the Uno solution and follow the steps in the `Readme.md` of the Markup project to get started.
+5)  Open or reload the Uno solution and follow the steps in the `Readme.md` of the Presentation project to get started.

 To learn how to use C# Markup 2, read the [features description](#features) below.